kdh4646/IF_Travel_THEN_Plan_ITTP/README.md

 # 🚀 Introduction

-- When people plan for the travel, they need to use multiple applications such as calendar to put schedule, map to find the way to the destination and so on.
-Instead of using multiple applications and swap the screen multiple times, combining several functions into one application that specific for travel would be better for people.
+- When people plan for travel, they need to use multiple applications such as calendar to add schedule, map to find the way to the destination and so on.
+Instead of turning on multiple applications, combining useful functions into one application to help travelers more comfortable.
+Application’s name is “ITTP (IF: Travel THEN: Plan)”.

 # Project details